 The City of Goshen established the Goshen Redevelopment Commission and the Department of Redevelopment to act as a catalyst for new development in targeted areas.
 This is done through techniques including real estate acquisition, site preparation, environmental remediation and providing public infrastructure to the site.
-Financing resources generally used are Tax Incremental Financing (TIF) and Redevelopment General Obligation The city Bonds.

-Figure 5-3: Illustration of Mill Race Pavilion and Floodplain Open Space maintains a five-year capital plan for redevelopment projects.
+Financing resources generally used are Tax Incremental Financing (TIF) and Redevelopment General Obligation The Bonds. city maintains a five-year capital plan for redevelopment projects.
 In the current plan, there are several properties in the SFHA.
 Reuse of these properties should reflect the strategies in this Flood Resilience